D16 Group PunchBOX Bass Drum Synthesizer – A Heavyweight Contender

-Though not the only player in the market, PunchBOX features a cool visual layout that will appeal to producers familiar with the hardware counterparts.
+Though not the only player in the market, PunchBOX features a cool visual layout that will appeal to producers familiar with their hardware counterparts.
 Personally, I’ve always spent way too much time getting the right kick mix on my tracks, to varying degrees of success if I’m honest, so I’m very interested to see what this can do for me.
 So, let’s get PunchBOX installed and fired up.

-PunchBOX is a kick drum sample player and synth with customisable, modular style multi-FX section built in.
+PunchBOX is a kick drum sample player and synth with a customisable, modular-style multi-FX section built in.
 A simple kick can be layered with up to three samples to enhance the body, click and top end, and then processed through up to four FX processors with a final limiter on the output.
 The installation process is a breeze, and it shows up in your VST instruments library once you’ve entered all the correct authorisation numbers.

 A single kick instrument might sound a little unusual, but there are a number of such instruments on the market such as Sonic Academy’s Kick 2, Rob Papen Punch BD, and Vengeance Sound’s Metrum – all sharing a very similar structure.
 For modern music, especially EDM, the kick drum holds particular importance in the mix, but whether or not there is any major advantage to using a specialised kick instrument over a more featured, yet less focused drum machine is debatable, but there are some major benefits which will interest producers, mostly being able to sculpt signature sounds easily, better control of post-processing and more focused mixing.

 PunchBOXs’ cool interface greets you with what looks like a Eurorack 500 series design, but maybe one from a very poorly maintained studio, all the facias look rusted and scratched – really neat stuff.
 You can freely drag and drop the FX section around (except the limiter), and the centre core drum generator section is modelled visually on the device it emulates.
 The device features the kick element from three classic drum synths – Roland’s TR-808, TR-909 and the tiny little TR-606 Drumatrix.
-In addition, you have a sine wave generator and a sample player loaded with over 1100 wav’s to choose from.
+In addition, you have a sine wave generator and a sample player loaded with over 1100 waves to choose from.

 To the left of the screen is the ‘generator’ section featuring three extra wav sample players for click, tops and tools.
 Click is the initial sharp transient snaps that help give the kick definition.
 Tops are the high-frequency accents, for instance, a syncopated hi-hat, and the oddly named Tools are body tones that help shape the mid and low range.
 Each sample player features a hi and low pass sweep, stereo widening, pan, decay cutoff and sample tuning.
-Tops and Tool have the added sample offset control for adding more attack or even bypass the initial transient totally and enhancing the tail section for interesting FX.
-Finally, a send dial which regulates how much to send to the FX processors.
-A clever ‘Mixdown After’ LED can inserts the dry signal into the FX chain and any point, allowing any FX after that point to be included in the dry signal.
+Tops and Tool have the added sample offset control for adding more attack or even bypassing the initial transient totally and enhancing the tail section for interesting FX.
+Finally, a send dial regulates how much to send to the FX processors.
+A clever ‘Mixdown After’ LED can insert the dry signal into the FX chain and any point, allowing any FX after that point to be included in the dry signal.

-In the FX rack, you have EQ, two types of distortion (tube and bitcrushing) plus a multimode filter with 12 or 24db slopes.
+In the FX rack, you have EQ, two types of distortion (tube and bit crushing) plus a multimode filter with 12 or 24db slopes.
 Finally, a limiter for reigning in the output.
 Full features considering this is just a kick instrument.

-Starting with some presets to get a feel for the instrument, the browser is well laid out with filterable results by type, genre and device.
+Starting with some presets to get a feel for the instrument, PunchBOX’s browser is well laid out with filterable results by type, genre and device.
 Auditioning through the whopping 800 presets is still rather tedious (I mean, they’re kicks after all), the filter system helps you round down the selection to more relevant groups once you know what you’re looking for.
 It’s impressive how many variations the designers can come up with for a simple kick drum.
-Saving your own favourite presets is essential for curating an every-day user list.
+Saving your own favourite presets is essential for curating an everyday user list.

-PunchBOX’s layout is a little goofy, having the core generator in the middle surrounded by FX of on the right and generator samples on the left, but from a visual standpoint, it makes total sense.
+PunchBOX’s layout is a little goofy, having the core generator in the middle surrounded by FX on the right and generator samples on the left, but from a visual standpoint, it makes total sense.
 Your eye is immediately drawn to the centre where you start by choosing a kick machine closest representing your goals.
 Largely I found it didn’t matter too much what you started with since there are so many ways to process the signal flow, but if you’re a purist and prefer to only work with, for instance, 909 kicks, well you can start with that.

 Moving on to the FX section, the two distortion modules are quite sophisticated and packed with mojo.
 The Bitcrusher has clever quantise and frequency dials that balance between sample breakup and filtered output.
 Reducing the quantise nicely digitizes your signal and the frequency dial acts like a filter resonance and cutoff together, while engaging the Resampling Filter option increases the resolution significantly.
-This is a great FX to fine tune the character and of course, with a little DAW automation, you can achieve some dynamic movement.
+This is a great FX to fine-tune the character and of course, with a little DAW automation, you can achieve some dynamic movement.

-The Distortion module features 6 clip shapes, which I have no idea what look like, but each feature a unique character and require some experimentation to become familiar with their output.
+The Distortion module features 6 clip shapes, which I have no idea what look like, but each features a unique character and requires some experimentation to become familiar with their output.
 The proceeding dynamic compression, preamp and low cut effect signal before the clipper shape dial, so a real balancing act is required as each step affects the previous and a large amount of tonal change can be introduced messing with these controls before you even decide on a shape.
-Finally, a tone control for balancing dark or bright characteristics.
+Finally, tone control for balancing dark or bright characteristics.

-The EQ features tailored 5k high, sweepable midrange and 100hz low-end bands, and mostly fairly usable for pre-compression filtering.
+The EQ features tailored 5k high, sweepable midrange and 100hz low-end bands, and is fairly usable for pre-compression filtering.
 If you want something more precise a 3rd party EQ should be inserted after PunchBOX and used.
 The filter is rather unremarkable, but again well suited for kick drum processing.
-Last in the chain is the output limiter, does well to reign in the instruments potential speaker smashing output while remaining mostly transparent.
+Last in the chain is the output limiter, which does well to reign in the instruments potential speaker smashing output while remaining mostly transparent.

-In the Generators section on the left side of the interface, in what I call embellishments section, you can layer additional samples to further thicken the overall sound.
+In the Generators section on the left side of the interface, in what I call the embellishments section, you can layer additional samples to further thicken the overall sound.
 Labelled click, tops and tools to separate them by frequency, you can browse the included samples which each add further sound characteristics to the overall timbre.
-When sensibly applied, you can create surprisingly full sounding results if you’re selective and subtle with the mix – you certainly notice the difference when they’re not there.
+When sensibly applied, you can create surprisingly full-sounding results if you’re selective and subtle with the mix – you certainly notice the difference when they’re not there.